You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [33:57]

 Don't ignore the future.
 We can't ignore the future.
 And we shouldn't ignore the past.
 If you ignore the past, you can't really settle on the present.
 And if you ignore the future, you don't know how to prepare yourself for what's next.
-But to sacrifice our present life for some idea, as a habit, you know, we never can settle.
+But to sacrifice our present life for some idea as a habit.
+You know, we never can settle.
 If we do that, we never can settle on the present.
 And so our life goes on and on, but we don't meet it.
 We don't connect with it.
 We don't express it.

 [34:59]